Information for your stay

 Juice (1 l) – €5.00

-Thank you for your understanding!
+Thank you for your consideration.

 You will find the rubbish bins at the front gate.
 To ensure collection takes everything, please separate waste carefully.
 Thank you for your help!